 How long does Washington EMT training take?

-According to the specific training course, EMT programs can often be finished in between 2 and six months.
+According to the specific training course, EMT programs in Washington State can often be finished in between 2 and six months.

-The list shown below reflects the typical number of training hours for different types of EMT courses.
+The list shown below reflects the typical number of training hours for different types of EMT courses in WA.